JuliaStats/Lasso.jl/README.md

 for generalized linear models via coordinate descent.
 Journal of Statistical Software, 33(1), 1. http://www.jstatsoft.org/v33/i01/

+Lasso.jl also includes an implementation of the `O(n)` fused Lasso implementation described in:

+Johnson, N. A. (2013).
+A dynamic programming algorithm for the fused lasso and L0-segmentation.
+Journal of Computational and Graphical Statistics, 22(2), 246–260. doi:10.1080/10618600.2012.681238

 ## Quick start

 To fit a Lasso path with default parameters: